jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

 #.
 Right click on the **glucose_isomerase.ift** item in the IFT list.
 Select the “Electron Density (DENSS)” option.

 #.
 Running DENSS generates a lot of files.
-Click the “Select/Change Directory” button,
+Click the “Select” button for the output directory,
     make a new folder in the **reconstruction_data** directory called **gi_denss** and select that folder.